rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 Public items that are not documented can be seen with the built-in `missing_docs` lint.
 Private items that are not documented can be seen with Clippy's `missing_docs_in_private_items` lint.

+### `disable-minification`: prevent minification of CSS and JS files

+By default, all JS and CSS files are minified in order to make them smaller.
+However, it's also a lot harder to read them.
+This feature allows you to prevent it.